 What is skier's thumb?

-Skier's thumb, or gamekeeper's thumb, is when a ligament in your thumb is twisted or torn.
-Ligaments are strong tissues that connect bones and keep your joints secure.
+Skier's thumb, or gamekeeper's thumb, is when a ligament in your thumb is stretched or torn.
+Ligaments are strong tissues that connect bones and keep them in place, and support your joints.

 What causes skier's thumb?

 - A direct blow to your thumb

 - Any injury that pulls your thumb away from the palm of your hand

 - A fall onto your open hand with your thumb tucked in

 - Repeated thumb movements that cause your thumb joint to become unstable